Align Your Style of Communication to Any Situation

 Each of these can impact workplace dynamics, some having detrimental effects on working relationships and potentially on outcomes.
 Something that seems so simple can cause both big challenges or big successes.

 Communication can hinder group collaboration, lead to confusion, damage coworker relationships, and affect the dynamics of the entire workplace culture.
-Or it can enrich relationships, foster trust, and positively influence the overall wellbeing of an organization, even those with remote teams.
+Or it can enrich relationships, foster trust, and positively influence the overall well-being of an organization, even those with remote teams.

 TechSmith’s Snagit is a tool that can help individuals express themselves more clearly, regardless of their communication style.
 This levels the playing field, ensuring that messages are sent and received with their intended information and meaning intact.